drmargarido/printable_chars/README.md

 # Printable Chars

-Super simple lib for getting the printable ascii characters of a lua string
+Simple lib for getting the printable ascii characters of a lua string

 ## Example Usage